Empty white image.

 By banquillo Editorial Staff

-Recommendations are expected by the 2025–26 academic year, with potential implementation as early as 2026–27.
+Initial recommendations are expected during the 2025-26 academic year, with the possibility of reforms being implemented as early as the 2026-27 season.

-• Talks are ongoing between U.S. Soccer, the Big Ten, and the ACC to pilot this model.
+In fact, talks are already underway between U.S. Soccer, the Big Ten, and the ACC to pilot this new model.

 Soccer player at crossroads, NCAA vs. MLS logos above a soccer field.